FACT CHECK: President Trump's False Claims On Migrant Caravan, Tax Cuts

 Tax cuts

-Many mainstream Republicans thought they'd be running this year on the strength of the big tax cut that Congress passed in 2017.
+Many mainstream Republicans thought they would be running this year on the strength of the big tax cut that Congress passed in 2017.
 But as time has passed, that tax cut has not worn very well.
 Maybe people aren't seeing a bump in their own take-home pay.
 Or perhaps they're worried about the federal deficit, which has ballooned as corporate tax revenues fell.
 Approval for the tax cut is hovering around 40 percent.

 The president has been offering supporters a fix for this: another tax cut, this time directed at the middle class rather than those at the top of the income ladder.